alexchoi330/Bank-Stock-Account/README.md

 ### -User Stories-
 -As a user, I want to be able to make a new bank account

--As a user, I want to be able to see a list of stocks

 -As a user, I want to be able to add money into the bank account

 -As a user, I want to be able to withdraw money from the bank account